EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer: Details of Real-World and Simulated Experiments

+In real-world robot experiments, we recorded all action sequences of the robot during each task execution.
+Each action sequence $a$ consists of $T$ actions, where the action at each time step $t$ ($t \in \{1, 2, \dots, T\}$) is a $D$-dimensional vector, corresponding to the $D$ joint degrees of freedom of the robot (in this study, $D = 14$).
+We comprehensively evaluate the quality of the robot's task execution based on five metrics: Success Rate, Behavior Score, Execution Time, Trajectory Smoothness, and Joint Overlimit.

+\textbf{Success rate.} The success rate is a primary metric in traditional robot policy learning evaluation, serving as a binary indicator that reflects the proportion of successful task completions.
+For $N$ independent task executions, let $s_k$ be a binary variable where $s_k = 1$ if the $k$-th execution succeeds (i.e., the task goal is fully achieved) and $s_k = 0$ if it fails.
+The success rate is computed as:

+where the value ranges between $0$ (all failures) and $1$ (all successes).
+Success is defined by the robot meeting the predefined task objectives without critical errors.

-The behavior score is a fine-grained, instruction-aligned metric that measures task progress based on observable actions.
+\textbf{Behavior score.} The behavior score is a fine-grained metric that measures task progress.
 It provides a more nuanced evaluation than binary success/failure by allowing partial credit.
-The maximum score for each task is 5.
-Final scores are computed as:

-The deduction rules for the behavior score are specified task-by-task as follows, with each rule clearly listing the corresponding failure scenario and its deduction value:
+Specifically, we decompose each task into several critical stages.
+One point is awarded for the successful completion of each stage.
+To ensure comparability, we normalize these scores to $[0, 5]$ using the following formula: